fpsvogel/solo-ttrpgs/README.md

 These are aids to "playing a story" in my head.
 I'm parked here for now because life with a baby and a toddler isn't conducive to sitting down to play a game.

+- Pseudorandom numbers in my head:
+  - [d6](https://www.reddit.com/r/Solo_Roleplaying/comments/qweave/rhinos_a_diceless_selfcontained_pseudorandom/): presence of one of the letters RHINOS
-- d10 in my head: [sum of letter positions of a random word](https://www.reddit.com/r/askmath/comments/18miau9/comment/ke4i7im/)
+  - [d10](https://www.reddit.com/r/askmath/comments/18miau9/comment/ke4i7im/): sum of letter positions of a random word
   - Or an online dice roller: [Keeper's Dice Roller](https://keeper.farirpgs.com/dice)
 - Simple oracles that I can pull up on my phone, when I need inspiration:
   - [watchout4snakes random word generator](http://watchout4snakes.com/Random/RandomPhrase)